-If your Windows PC won’t start up or boot or the computer has power but won’t turn on, here are few possible solutions you may want to try.
+If your Windows 11/10 PC or Laptop won’t start up or boot or the computer has power but won’t turn on, here are a few possible solutions you may want to try.
 There are mainly two scenarios.
 First, your computer does not get any power at all.
-Or that it gets the power, but does not turn on.
-You need to confirm what your problem is, then go through our entire list of suggestions and see which may apply in your case.
+Or that it gets the power but does not turn on.
+You need to confirm your problem, review our entire list of suggestions, and see which may apply to your case.

-If your Windows 10/8/7 PC won’t boot to Desktop or start after a Reset, Windows Update, etc., here are a few troubleshooting steps you can try to fix the issue.
+If your Windows PC won’t boot to the Desktop or start after a Reset, Windows Update, etc., here are a few troubleshooting steps to fix the issue.

 1] Check SMPS

 SMPS or Switched-Mode Power Supply is the accessory connected to the main power supply.
 When you switch on the power supply, the SMPS gets it first, and then it distributes the power supply among other components.
 If your SMPS is not healthy, your system will not boot up.

 2] Check RAM and Hard Drive